The Music Compositions of

 1. Springtime in Knoydart

-Like the final movement, this one is a crucible into which a series of related motifs are boiled together to produce new ones.
-Thus its overall form is not easily described, for its shape is defined by development and growth of the various ideas.
-The symphony opens with the drone marked on the timpani and three cuckoos answering each other in a remote glen.
-The first is singing the interval of a major 3rd starting on E, at the actual pitch I observed a cuckoo singing at in the Highlands.
-The other two add successive minor 3rds below that, establishing the chord which is to permeate the movement and to a large extent the whole symphony.
+The other two add successive minor thirds below that, establishing the half-diminished seventh chord which is to permeate the movement and to a large extent the whole symphony.
 After a few bars the cuckoo calls rise by a whole tone so that the bottom note of their chord is G# and therefore underpinned by the drone.
-The chord spans a minor 7th, and this interval is never long out of earshot.
-Out of this dynamo strange modal melodies and harmonies emerge, evoking something of the dramatic and mysterious character of this wild and craggy mountainous landscape with its phantasms and strange bird calls over the lochs - and surely towards the end we hear a hint of the ferry boat taking another group of hikers across a shimmering loch for a remote mountain adventure.
+The chord spans a minor seventh, and this interval is never long out of earshot.
+Out of this dynamo strange modal melodies and harmonies emerge, evoking something of the dramatic and mysterious character of this wild and craggy mountainous landscape with its phantasms and strange bird calls over the lochs — and surely towards the end we hear a hint of the ferry boat taking another group of hikers across a shimmering loch for a remote mountain adventure.

 2. A long walk from a small town, over mountain and moor